Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: The Local Anisotropic Basis Function Methods (LABFM)

 \section{The Local Anisotropic Basis Function Methods (LABFM)}

 In this work, we use the LABFM as an exemplar high-order mesh-free method, noting that it shares characteristics (structure of computational stencil, form of discrete operator, and local linear system) with other high-order mesh-free methods (e.g. GFDM, GMLS, radial basis function finite difference~\cite{SHU2003941, CECIL2004327}).
-Indeed, in the specific case where LABFM is constructed with Taylor monomials as a basis, the linear systems are identical to those in GMLS.
 For a comprehensive description and derivation of LABFM, we refer the reader to ~\cite{king_high_2020}.